-On March 18, 2002, the Company sold \$300 million aggregate principal amount of 9.875% Senior Notes due 2009 in a transaction exempt from the registration requirements of the Securities Act of 1933.
-The Company used approximately \$58 million of the net proceeds to repay outstanding indebtedness under the revolving portion of its senior secured credit facilities.
-The balance of the net proceeds was used to repay amounts due under the term loan portion of the senior secured credit facilities, eliminating scheduled term loan amortization requirements in 2002 and substantially reducing scheduled term loan amortization requirements in 2003.
+On March 18, 2002, the Company sold \$300 million aggregate principal amount of 9.875% Senior Notes due 2009 (the "2002 HI Notes") in a transaction exempt from the registration requirements of the Securities Act of 1933.
+The Company used approximately \$58 million of the net proceeds to repay outstanding indebtedness under the revolving portion of its senior secured credit facilities (the "HI Credit Facilities").
+The balance of the net proceeds was used to repay amounts due under the term loan portion of the HI Credit Facilities, eliminating scheduled term loan amortization requirements in 2002 and substantially reducing scheduled term loan amortization requirements in 2003.

-Amendment of Senior Secured Credit Facilities
+Amendment of HI Credit Facilities

-On March 15, 2002, the Company entered into an amendment to its senior secured credit facilities.
-This amendment, among other things, allowed the Company to (i) issue the \$300 million senior notes, (ii) apply a portion of the proceeds of the offering of the senior notes to substantially reduce the amortization payments on the term loan portion of its senior secured credit facilities due in 2002 and 2003, and (iii) temporarily repay outstanding principal amounts under the revolving portion of its senior secured credit facilities.
+On March 15, 2002, the Company entered into an amendment to the HI Credit Facilities.
+This amendment, among other things, allowed the Company to (i) issue the 2002 HI Notes, (ii) apply a portion of the proceeds of the offering of the 2002 HI Notes to substantially reduce the amortization payments on the term loan portion of the HI Credit Facilities due in 2002 and 2003, and (iii) temporarily repay outstanding principal amounts under the revolving portion of its senior secured credit facilities.
 This amendment also adjusted certain financial covenant levels in 2002 and 2003.
-Additionally, this amendment provided that the Company will not, and will not permit any of its subsidiaries to, amend, modify or terminate any provisions of the recently offered senior notes.
+Additionally, this amendment provides that the Company will not, and will not permit any of its subsidiaries to, amend, modify or terminate any provisions of the 2002 HI Notes.

-6. Derivatives and Hedging Activities
+7. Derivatives and Hedging Activities

 The Company is exposed to market risks, such as changes in interest rates, currency exchange rates and commodity pricing.
-As a result, the Company enters into transactions including derivative instruments to manage these risks.
+As a result, the Company enters into transactions, including derivative instruments, to manage these risks.
 The overall risk management philosophy of the Company is to manage the downside risks of these activities.
-Primary goals of the Company's risk management activities include: (1) reducing the impact of fluctuations in variable interest rates and meeting the requirements of certain credit agreements; (2) reducing the short-term impact from certain movements in foreign exchange rates on earnings; (3) reducing the variability in the purchase price of certain feedstocks; and (4) hedging the net investments position in euro functional currency entities.
+Primary goals of the Company's risk management activities include: (1) reducing the impact of fluctuations in variable interest rates and meeting the requirements of certain credit agreements; (2) reducing the short-term impact from certain movements in foreign exchange rates on earnings; (3) reducing the short-term impact of fluctuations in the purchase price of certain feedstocks; and (4) hedging the net investments position in euro functional currency entities.